Lead and its human effects

 - If you enjoy candies imported from Mexico, check the list of candies that have been shown to contain lead, and avoid those candies.

 Have qualified professionals do remodeling work such as re-painting.
 There are standards that professionals must meet to ensure work with leaded paint is done safely, reliably, and effectively.
-Contact the Washington State Department of Community Trade and Economic Development for a list of contacts in your area.

 If you know you have leaded soil or leaded paint take interim steps while you are figuring out a long-term solution.
 For example, temporarily reduce lead paint hazards by repairing damaged painted surfaces.
 To minimize exposure to contaminated soil, plant grass or use bark to cover soil.
 These actions are not permanent solutions and will need ongoing attention.